esad260/forum/README.md

 After setting up, you should be able to use all functionalities of the QMUL Student Forum, from posting and replying to topics to managing user profiles.
 Explore the forum's features to familiarize yourself with its operation.

-## Support

-If you encounter any issues during the installation or use of the forum, retrace the steps to ensure all procedures were followed correctly.
-For unresolved issues, consult the XAMPP documentation or seek help from online forums.